 The digital economy now permeates countless aspects of the world economy, impacting sectors as varied as banking, retail, energy, transportation, education, publishing, media or health.
-Information and Communication Technologies are transforming the ways social interactions and personal relationships are conducted, with fixed, mobile and broadcast networks converging, and devices and objects increasingly connected to form the
+Information and Communication Technologies are transforming the ways social interactions and personal relationships are conducted, with fixed, mobile and broadcast networks converging, and devices and objects increasingly connected to form the Internet of things.

 The OECD launched a project on “Benchmarking ICTs in health systems”, a multi-stakeholder initiative to improve the availability and quality of health ICT data through the development of a robust measurement framework and comparable cross-national measures.
 This task was accomplished in 2013 with the publication of an OECD “Guide to Measuring ICTs in the Health Sector”.

 A l’occasion de la réunion de la Conférence mondiale sur le Cyberespace, qui s’est tenue aujourd’hui à La Haye, la Commission mondiale sur la gouvernance de l’internet (GCIG) a publié une déclaration appelant « la communauté mondiale à bâtir un nouveau contrat social entre les citoyens, les élus, le pouvoir judiciaire, les autorités policières, les agences de renseignement, les entreprises.

 Dementia is a devastating condition for the people affected, their family and friends, and for health systems.
 Through its global reach and ability to bring together government and non-government perspectives, OECD is in a unique position to face up to the challenge.

 Dementia is increasing in prevalence, and to date has no cure or treatment.
 One element in improving this situation is using and sharing data more widely to increase the power of research.
 Further, moving beyond established medical data into big data offers the potential to tap into routinely collected data from both within and outside the health system.